HYL13/CS766Spring2021/README.md

 ![Quantitative](website_images/eval.png)
 > Figure 15.
 Quantitative evaluation for each experiment.

-As we can see, the Pix2pix model implemented by keras achieves the best performance, based on both FID scores and AMT votes.
-Followed by the performances of Cyclegans and Bicyclegan.
+As we can see, the Pix2pix model implemented by keras achieves the best performance, based on both FID scores and AMT votes, followed by the performances of CycleGANs and BicycleGAN.
 > The Fréchet inception distance (FID) is a metric used to assess the quality of images created by GANs.
 Unlike the earlier inception score (IS), which evaluates only the distribution of generated images, the FID is a metric that calculates the distance between the feature vectors calculated for real and generated images.
 The score summarizes how similar the two groups are in terms of statistics on computer vision features using the inception v3 model for image classification.
 Lower scores indicate the two groups of images are more similar, or have more similar statistics.

 > LPIPS means learned perceptual image patch similarity.
 It is another evaluation metrics for GANs and calculates the similarity of two patches based on the learnt perceptions just like human.